chawyehsu/logo-as-sticker-license/README.md

-# logo-trademark-license
+# Logo As Sticker License
-Logo Trademark License
+See if you can use the logo for commercial stickers.

 ## List